jamescoleuk/lk/README.md

-# runsh
+# rn

 A CLI frontend for your bash scripts.

 Parses scripts and pretty prints the functions it finds.
-Similar to [run_lib](https://github.com/jamescoleuk/run_lib) but rustier.
+Similar to [run_lib](https://github.com/jamescoleuk/run_lib) but rustier, and to [runsh](https://github.com/jamescoleuk/runsh) but better.

 Say you have a script called `script.sh` that looks like this: